Non-Competition Non-Solicitation Agreements

 You need an employment lawyer who is on top of the rapidly developing law surrounding non-solicitation and non-competition agreements in Canada.

-The employment lawyers at Levitt Sheikh are experts in employment law in Toronto, the GTA and across Canada.
+The employment lawyers at Levitt LLP are experts in employment law in Toronto, the GTA and across Canada.
 We know what an unenforceable non-solicitation or non-competition agreement looks like because we have successfully challenged dozens of these.
 Because of our expertise, Canadian employers trust our employment lawyers to draft non-solicitation and non-competition clauses that work.

 Each situation is unique; so schedule a consultation today with one of our employment lawyers in Toronto, the GTA or across Canada to learn about your options.